ALL BLOG POSTS →

-What Are Uterine Fibroids?
+What are Uterine Fibroids?
+Causes and Symptoms

 According to the U.S Office on Women’s Health, uterine fibroids are typically noncancerous growths that appear on the wall of the uterus.
 Sometimes women can have uterine fibroids and not know, but sometimes fibroids can be apparent and difficult to live with, particularly when they are associated with pain and heavy menstrual bleeding.
 That being said, the topic of uterine fibroids is not well-discussed within women’s health, despite affecting between 40% and 80% of people with uteruses.
 In this article, we will discuss what counts as a uterine fibroid, symptoms and signs that may indicate you have uterine fibroids, whether they are related to PCOS, and treatment options available.